Pituitary cancer is treated in our Neuro Oncology Program within the Upstate Cancer Center.

 - Menstrual disturbance

-- Buffalo hump—increased fatty tissue in back
+- Buffalo hump, an increase in fatty tissue on the back

 - Obesity, especially around the wrist